dahico-dk/adonet-libV2.0/README.md

 ### Database Connection:

-  *Project pulls credential information for database connections from the config file of the .NET project in which it is integrated.
-If the user does not want to pull the informayion from the config file, the connection string settings are in the DataLayer / DB / DbConnection class.

-  *The Helper class in the DataLayer class library creates the connection string from the config file.

-  *The DBConnection class handles database connection and disconnection operations.
+   Project pulls credential information for database connections from the config file of the .NET project in which it is integrated.
+If the user does not want to pull the informayion from the config file, the connection string settings are in the DataLayer / DB / DbConnection class.The Helper class in the DataLayer class library creates the connection string from the config file.
+The DBConnection class handles database connection and disconnection operations.

   ```
   public static readonly string connectionString = DB.Helper.connectionstring();//This method reads from config file